-Developing professional wisdom: Student development of "so-called" soft-skills, professional knowledge, entrepreneurship, and even wisdom through experiential education is seen as a natural progression with age and experiential activities.
-This project examine how learning from experience in conjunction with a strong academic curriculum can develop expertise in a skill and thinking area.
+Student development of "so-called" soft-skills, professional knowledge, entrepreneurship, and even wisdom through experiential education is seen as a natural progression with age and with experiential activities.
+This project examines how learning from experience in conjunction with a strong academic curriculum can develop expertise in a skill and thinking area.
 Knowing the modern view of neuroplasticity, it also looks at factors such as engagement that produce brain and behavioral changes.
-Finally, much of education and work has become virtual due to the pandemic, and we will look at how this change uniquely affects experiential learning.
+Knowing modern neuroscience, it looks at cognitive-emotional integration as below.

-Teaching to produce engagement: Applying lessons from experiential education and the classical increase in maturity seen after internships to improvement of student engagement entirely within the classroom (virtual or real-world).
-The goal is to better reach all students and promote active learning in all students ranging from the passionate to those who are less engaged and may lack confidence.
-We are using a balanced hybrid, flipped-classroom teaching model with continuous feedback in an introductory psychology class that the lab director teaches every semester and which has research assistance from lab members.
-These ideas are also applied to the lab directors other courses.
+Applying lessons from experiential education and the above projects, the goal here is to better reach, engage, and promote active learning in all classroom students, ranging from those who are passionate about the topic to those who may lack confidence or are otherwise less engaged.
+We are currently using a balanced hybrid, flipped-classroom teaching model with group work and continuous student feedback in an introductory psychology class that the lab director teaches every semester and which has research assistance from lab members.